 20 – US Supreme Court rules unanimously that bussing of students may be ordered to achieve racial desegregation.

-21 – Haitian dictator François ‘Papa Doc’ Duvalier dies, aged 64.
+21 – Haitian dictator François ‘Papa Doc’ Duvalier – who declared himself “president for life” in 1964 – dies aged 64.
 He is succeeded by his son Jean-Claude ‘Baby-Doc’, aged 19, who is ‘sworn in for life’.

 23 – Three Soviet cosmonauts are launched into orbit onboard Soyuz 10.